 Thank you to Partnership HealthPlan of California for sponsoring the CME credits for this training.

 Long Beach Memorial Medical Center

 CCCC Members: $349

-Includes 11.5 CEUs for nurses, social workers, chaplains, and nursing home administrators.
+Includes 11.5 CEUs for nurses, social workers, and chaplains.

 POLST for Pediatrics